The Marquee Awards

 Does our school have to perform a certain show to participate?

-Each year, the National High School Musical Theatre Awards release a list of Qualifying Shows and Roles.
+For the Adjudicated Level, the National High School Musical Theatre Awards release a list of Qualifying Shows and Roles.
 While this list is updated each year, typically shows are added rather than removed.
-We will update the list for the 2024 Awards as soon as it is released.
+We will update the list for the 2026 Awards as soon as it is released.
+Please note that your show must be adjudicated by Friday, April 24, 2026.
+For the Non-Adjudicated Level, there are fewer requirements, which can be found in the Participation Handbook linked above.

 How will the shows be adjudicated?

 The objective of this independent panel of judges is to provide a fair analysis of each school's performance, determine nominees and select winners in each category.
-Each judge will use a consistent rubric to evaluate shows.
+Each judge will use a Scoring Rubric to evaluate shows.

 How do the outstanding lead actor and actress nominations work?

 One finalist from each school will be chosen in the categories of Outstanding Lead Actor and Outstanding Lead Actress and will participate in a second round of adjudication.
 These finalists must have performed roles from the National High School Musical Theatre Awards list of eligible shows and roles.
-At this audition, finalists will sing 16 bars from the eligible role that they performed during their school’s musical, as well as participate in a dance call for our panel of judges.
-Some Outstanding Supporting Actor and Actress finalists may be asked to participate in these auditions as well if their role is eligible for the National High School Musical Theatre Awards.
+At this audition, finalists will sing 32 bars from the eligible role that they performed during their school’s musical, as well as participate in a dance call for our panel of judges.

 My school is not located in Knoxville.
 Are we still eligible to participate?